Parent wellbeing during COVID-19 and isolation, quarantine or lockdown: why it’s important

 Being realistic about what you can achieve during COVID-19

-When you’re trying to balance home learning with work and family commitments during lockdown, it can help to be realistic about what you can achieve each day or week.
+If you’re trying to balance home learning with work and family commitments during isolation, quarantine or lockdown, it can help to be realistic about what you can achieve each day or week.

 It’s OK to let things go for a few hours or a few days if you’re tired or stressed.
 It’s also OK not to do things the way you usually would.
 Just tell yourself you’ll get back to them when you’re ready.